 Of course, we still hope to come out together in public on June 21 — in the coming weeks, look for announcements from your local Make Music Day coordinators with updates.
 But above all, we are committed to supporting the health and well-being of the public during this challenging time, and will follow the guidance of government health departments to make sure everyone stays safe.

 PS: if you are stuck at home in the coming weeks or months, post a video of yourself making music with the tag #makemusicday and we will share it.

 Make Music Madison is part of Make Music Day, the global music celebration happening in over 1,000+ international cities.
 It’s a free, citywide, outdoor day of music held annually on the summer solstice, June 21st.
 Make Music Madison turns the city into a stage welcoming a full spectrum of performers.
 Initiated in 2013 as Madison’s entry into the international summer solstice music celebration, we join hundreds of millions of people all over the world for Make Music Day.

 Make Music Madison 2019 was presented by the generous support of Madison Arts Commission and Isthmus with additional sponsorship by Dane Arts, Digital 206 – La Voz de Latina America desde Wisconsin, Wisconsin Public Radio, WORT FM Community Radio, and WSUM Student Radio.

 In 2020 our celebration takes place on Sunday, June 21st which is Father’s Day!
-Coffee shops, restaurants, front porches, and businesses all over Madison will fill their locations with song.
+Typically, coffee shops, restaurants, front porches, and businesses all over Madison will fill their locations with song.
 Brunch patrons may find themselves serenaded by a middle school string quartet.
 Residents will travel all over the city to see new neighborhoods and enjoy live music.
 This year, we will make arrangements based on recommendations from the state of Wisconsin.

 Make Music Madison is: